Thermodynamics of sign-switching dark energy models: Conclusions

 We first applied this formalism to the standard $\Lambda$CDM model, reproducing well-known behaviours and verifying that the evolution of total entropy satisfies all the conditions imposed by the Generalised Second Law (GSL) of thermodynamics.
 This provided a baseline for comparison.
 Subsequently, we extended our analysis to three representative sign-switching dark energy models.
 Our results show that both $\Lambda_s$ and $\Lambda_t$, despite their unconventional construction involving sign changes in the dark energy density, remain thermodynamically consistent.
 After the sign-switching transition, these models evolve similarly to $\Lambda$CDM, with horizon temperature, entropy, and their derivatives that tend toward finite, well-behaved asymptotic values.
 Importantly, both models satisfy the GSL conditions.
 In contrast, the gDE model exhibits significant thermodynamic inconsistencies.
 The divergence in its EoS parameter $w_x$ propagates directly into the thermodynamic quantities, causing the horizon temperature and the first and second derivatives of entropy to diverge at the transition.
 Even more problematic is its asymptotic future behaviour: the horizon temperature diverges while the horizon entropy asymptotically approaches zero, leading to a regime of decreasing entropy in the very distant future.
 This explicitly violates the GSL, raising serious questions regarding the fundamental physical viability of the gDE model, despite its success in fitting cosmological data and alleviating tensions.
 Furthermore, beyond the specific models here, our analysis also reveals an important theoretical insight: divergences in the product of the dark energy EoS parameter and its density ($w_x \Omega_x$) strongly correlate with divergences in $T_h$, $S'$, and $S''$.
 This observation suggests that any dark energy model exhibiting such divergences is likely to face thermodynamic inconsistencies Thus, our results provide a powerful diagnostic criterion for evaluating the physical plausibility of dark energy models, complementing observational constraints with essential thermodynamic considerations.

 The significance of this work lies in demonstrating that thermodynamic consistency represents a fundamental and complementary criterion that any physically viable cosmological model must satisfy.
 Observational agreement, though essential, is insufficient if a model violates basic thermodynamic principles.
 The systematic approach developed here thus provides a robust diagnostic tool, capable of identifying and discarding models with intrinsic theoretical inconsistencies.
 Future research directions within the context of sign-switching dark energy models include a detailed exploration of the potential link between dark energy density transitions and thermodynamic phase transitions.
 It would also be valuable to extend the current analysis to broader classes of dark energy models.
 Additionally, exploring the implications of non-extensive entropies within this thermodynamic framework represents a promising avenue for future research.
+Although the models studied here do not exhibit a dynamical dark energy behavior at low redshift, this feature is intrinsic to their formulation and consistent with the aim of testing their thermodynamical rather than observational viability.
+In this context, it would also be interesting to apply the thermodynamical framework developed here to more dynamical dark energy scenarios—such as the wXCDM \cite{Gomez-Valent:2024tdb} model—in order to examine whether their sign-switching and quintessence-like behaviors remain thermodynamically consistent, particularly in their asymptotic future evolution.